Skip to main content

 What to do

-• Wear a well-fitting bra that is not tight.
+• Wear a bra that fits well but is not tight.

 • Take a warm shower or apply warm wet towels to help your breasts release milk before feedings.

-• If you are having trouble with breastfeeding, get help right away.
+• Get help right away if you are having trouble with breastfeeding.

 Puffy feet and ankles